Kim Jee-woon: Style

 Kim is recognized for his ability to push the boundaries of various film genres.
 He has written and directed films that span a wide range of genres, including horror, comedy, sci-fi, noir, western, and spy thrillers.
 Rather than relying on a formulaic approach, Kim's filmmaking involves exploring a diverse array of eras, styles, and genres with impressive proficiency.

 Kim is a filmmaker known for his meticulous attention to detail and processes, much like a watchmaker.
 Kim's directing techniques are characterized by smooth camerawork and his use of classic colors, lighting effects, and rich architectural set design, which are prominent features of his visual storytelling.
 His background in directing plays before entering Chungmuro has earned him a reputation for having a theatrical style, which is evident in his dialogue-heavy comedies.
 These comedies also feature numerous visual gags that creatively employ camera techniques and editing.

-One of the defining characteristics of Kim's work is his masterful staging of action sequences.
-He has a reputation for creating incredibly intense and realistic action scenes that are both visually stunning and emotionally impactful.
+One of the defining characteristics of Kim's work is his staging of action sequences.
+He has a reputation for creating intense and realistic action scenes that are both visually stunning and emotionally impactful.
 His ability to choreograph complex fight scenes and chases, as well as his use of practical effects and stunts, has earned him a reputation as one of the most skilled action directors in the industry.
 Additionally, Kim is renowned for his affinity for graphic violence, which makes even his famous compatriots Bong Joon-ho and Park Chan-wook pale in comparison.

 Despite the visceral nature of his action scenes, one of the hallmarks of Kim's storytelling is his affinity to create lonely, alienated and solitary characters.
 He often explores the psychological motivations of his characters, delving deep into their inner worlds to reveal their fears, desires, and vulnerabilities.
 This allows him to create stories that are not only thrilling and action-packed but also emotionally resonant and thought-provoking.

 Furthermore, Kim places great emphasis on the DVD releases of his films and goes to great lengths to package them with extensive documentary materials and revealing commentary tracks.